heremaps/here-data-sdk-cpp/docs/dataservice-read-catalog-example.md

 auto future = serviceClient->GetPartitions(request);
 ```

 The execution result is a `CancellableFuture` that contains `PartitionsResponse` object.
-The `PartitionsResponse` class holds details of the completed operation and should be used to determine operation success and access resultant data.
+The `PartitionsResponse` class holds the details of the completed operation and is used to determine operation success and access resultant data.

-* `IsSuccessful`: Returns true if this response is considered successful, false otherwise.
+* `IsSuccessful`: Returns true in case of a successful response, false otherwise.
-* `GetResult`: Returns the resultant data (`olp::dataservice::read::PartitionsResult`) in the case that the operation is successful.
+* `GetResult`: Returns the resultant data (`olp::dataservice::read::PartitionsResult`) in case of a successful operation.
-* `GetError`: Contains information about the error that occurred in the case of an error in a `olp::client::ApiError` object.
+* `GetError`: Contains the error information as a result of an error in the `olp::client::ApiError` object.

 ```cpp
 // Wait for PartitionsResponse